 Periods with clots may also occur after gynecological examinations or because of complications during childbirth.

-What to do: Following a gynecological procedure, a period can vary for 2 or 3 days, and then resolve and return completely to normal by the next cycle.
+How to treat: Following a gynecological procedure, a period can vary for 2 or 3 days, and then resolve and return completely to normal by the next cycle.
 However, if clots continue to appear, it is important to see your gynecologist for follow-up.

 Fleshy tissue with a period